flexumio/beautiful-docx/README.md

 - `p`
 - `h1-h6`

-When present in the root of the document or container tags, it add line break to previous paragraph
+When present in the root of the document or container elements, it add line break to previous paragraph

 **Supported content:** not supported